ruotianluo/ruotianluo.github.io/_posts/2015-12-15-learn-torch-neural-style.markdown

 comments: true
 ---

 This posts will cover this cool application: given a content picture and an artwork, generate a new picture with content of the content picture and style of the artwork.
+The following picture is copied from their paper.
 <div> <img src="/assets/neural_style.jpg" title="What neural styles does!"></div>
 Em..
 Unfortunately there will be no more pictures in the post.